 Apollo: Extended Edition (1983, reissue on UMC/Virgin)

 Awe.
 That’s what the deeper tracks from ambient pioneer Brian Eno’s spacemusic classic Apollo still evoke, most of them from the album’s first half, and profoundly so.
 Pieces like “Under Stars”, “Drift” and “The Secret Place”.
 Glistening, shifting tones, mysterious dissonant noises and quietly epic drones, the soundtrack to a 1983 documentary about the NASA’s Apollo space missions.
 Now to mark 50 years since the first moon landing we get this extended reissue of an album on which Eno and his collaborators were attempting, in Eno’s words, to make sounds that captured a mix of emotions never before experienced by humans.
-The jaw-droppingly beautiful synth/choral progression of “Ascent” remains the album’s pinnacle, even though its unfathomable cosmic power has since been misused multiple times by Western film directors who’ve shoe-horned it into films and scenes where it doesn’t belong.
+The jaw-droppingly beautiful synth/choral progression of “Ascent” remains the album’s pinnacle, even though its unfathomable cosmic power has since been misused multiple times by Western film directors who shoehorned it into films and scenes where it didn’t belong.

-And speaking of new, behold For All Mankind, a companion album of new pieces created by Lanois and brothers Eno for this extended edition.
+And speaking of new, For All Mankind is a companion album of new pieces created by Lanois and brothers Eno for this extended edition.
 Let’s get one thing out of the way: it doesn’t sound like Apollo.
 There are no deep drone pieces like “Under Stars” here; overall it’s less floaty music with less blurry sounds.
 The better way to approach these 11 tracks is as a standalone collection of synth-based instrumentals by the trio, with occasional echoes of the spacious, elegant melodies and pedal steel guitar colours of the original.
 On that count it’s just fine, and occasionally quite sublime.
 “At The Foot Of A Ladder” is a perfectly hypnotic space waltz, while “Under The Moon” with Roger Eno’s piano sounds like one of the better Budd/Eno pieces.

 Pianette (ad21 Music)

 Spanish electro-acoustic musician Bruno Sanfilippo’s new album Pianette is played on a piano that’s not quite a piano, and it’s utterly compelling.
-The slightly harpsichord-toybox-mechanical sound comes from his newly acquired Uno Corda piano, built by German designer David Clavins and featuring a unique one-string-per-note design instead of the usual one to three strings.
+The slightly harpsichord-toybox-mechanical sound comes from his newly acquired Una Corda piano, built by German designer David Clavins and featuring a unique one-string-per-note design instead of the usual one to three strings.
 It’s obvious that Bruno immediately connected with the instrument’s haunted and delicate resonance, captured in this collection of highly evocative solo keyboard pieces inspired by the fantasy world of mechanical toys, dolls, circuses and puppets.
 They each unfold with elegant, rolling melodies and minimalist repetition, revelling in mystery and sadness and simple joy.
 This is outstanding modern classical, and another high point in this artist’s now formidable catalogue.

 A Long Time Coming (Bandcamp)